blazium-engine/blazium-docs/tutorials/performance/using_servers.rst

 handles to the server implementation.
 They are allocated and freed manually.
 Almost every function in the servers requires RIDs to access the actual resource.

-Most Godot nodes and resources contain these RIDs from the servers internally, and they can be obtained with different functions.
+Most Blazium nodes and resources contain these RIDs from the servers internally, and they can be obtained with different functions.
 In fact, anything that inherits :ref:`Resource <class_Resource>` can be directly casted to an RID.
 Not all resources contain an RID, though: in such cases, the RID will be empty.
 The resource can then be passed to server APIs as an RID.